 Bob Wattendorf, Florida Fish and Wildlife Conservation Commission

-To obtain the opinions of as many anglers as possible representing diverse backgrounds and fishing preferences, the FWC worked with University of Florida human dimensions experts to enhance the public input process.
-A series of open house meetings were held in 2013 in conjunction with an angler survey.
-More than 4,000 anglers responded to an on-line survey and an additional 1,300 completed a mail-in survey.
+Working with university human dimensions experts, the FWC sought opinions from as many anglers as possible representing diverse backgrounds and fishing preferences through a series of open house meetings around the state and an angler survey.
+More than 6,500 anglers responded to an on-line survey and an additional 1,300 completed a mail-in survey.

 The FWC will continue to update you as we strive to implement the BBMP and use TrophyCatch and other research methods to evaluate our success.
-Please check our website, MyFWC.com/Fishing, sign up for newsletters, and follow us on FaceBook.
-TrophyCatch is especially active and provides great insights into when and where the best fishing is (FaceBook.com/TrophyCatchFlorida and YouTube.com/TrophyCatchFlorida).
+Please check our website, MyFWC.com/Fishing, and sign up for newsletters.
+Be sure to follow Facebook.com/TrophyCatchFlorida for great insights into when and where the best fishing is.

 Regulations in red are new this year.